LUCY SIEGLE

 As a young journalist I began writing about green living and ethical consumerism for a younger audience (up to then most of the writing on green living encompassed spiritual ecology (I’m not a fan) or was for an older generation of ex hippies).

-I became a sort of agony aunt for the environment where readers would send me their green issues.
+“The stories I unravelled about the fashion supply chain were unbelievable in terms of egregious pollution and blind exploitation and the story has just got bigger and bigger.”I became a sort of agony aunt for the environment where readers would send me their green issues.
 Having worked my way through the nation’s store cupboards turning things Fairtrade and organic, allotment (backyard) food growing, cycling etc., I finally got to sorting out the average closet.
 You could say I never left.
 The stories I unravelled about the fashion supply chain were unbelievable in terms of egregious pollution and blind exploitation and the story has just got bigger and bigger.
 Follow the money, follow the oil, follow the fashion.

 As you researched and wrote ‘To Die For’ (a book that greatly inspired my own research for this film) what was the most surprising thing you discovered?

-I was struck by how quickly a sustainable system can be undone and destroyed forever.
+“I realised there were a number of flashpoints in the supply chain that were adding up to extreme exploitation and possible catastrophe and that this was a standard business model.”I was struck by how quickly a sustainable system can be undone and destroyed forever.
 So local textile and garment cultures are pretty much annihilated by the just-in-time outsourced model of today’s global brands and retailers.
 And yet these are the companies that pretend they are in the business of creating opportunities in low-wage economies.
 The most shocking thing was when I realised that most western buyers were using completely nonsensical calculations when they placed orders in first tier factories.
 This means the factory they look around can’t possibly complete the gigantic orders they place and will obviously outsource, and this is a classic point at which sweatshop labour becomes a reality.
 I realised there were a number of flashpoints in the supply chain that were adding up to extreme exploitation and possible catastrophe and that this was a standard business model.
 So many of those flashpoints led to Rana Plaza.

 After writing the book, the worst industrial tragedy in the history of fashion took place outside of Dhaka, Bangladesh.
 What happened that day and what did it feel like for you to read the headlines as the story unfolded?